-The assessment of climate change in WGI AR 6 concludes that during recent decades mean precipitation has increased over NEU, WCE and EEU, while magnitude and sign of observed trends depend substantially on time period and study region in MED (medium confidence) (Douville et al., 2021; Gutiérrez et al., 2021; Ranasinghe et al., 2021).
-Precipitation extremes have increased in NEU, and EEU (high confidence) (Seneviratne et al., 2021), vary spatially in WCE (medium confidence), and have not changed in MED (low confidence).
+(medium confidence) and have not changed in MED (low confidence).
 For >2°C GWL, of mean precipitation in NEU in winter is increasing and decreasing in MED in summer (high confidence).
-A widespread increase of precipitation extremes is projected for > 2°C GWL for all subregions (high confidence), except for MED where no change or decrease is projected in some areas (Figure 13.4c,d, Gutiérrez et al., 2021; Ranasinghe et al., 2021).
-WGI assessed projections for meteorological, agricultural/ecological, hydrological drought (Ranasinghe et al., 2021) with low confidence in the direction of change in NEU, WCE, EEU at 1.5°C GWL.
+A widespread increase of precipitation extremes is projected for >2°C GWL for all sub-regions (high confidence), except for MED where no change or decrease is projected in some areas (Figure 13.4c,d; Gutiérrez et al., 2021; Ranasinghe et al., 2021).
+WGI assessed projections for meteorological, agricultural/ecological and hydrological drought (Ranasinghe et al., 2021) with low confidence in the direction of change in NEU, WCE and EEU at 1.5°C GWL.
 MED is projected to be most affected within Europe with all types of droughts increasing for 1.5°C (medium confidence) and 4°C GWL (high confidence).
 At 4°C GWL, hydrological droughts in NEU, WCE and EEU will increase (medium confidence).
-Projections for the 21st century show increases of storms across all Europe (medium confidence) for >2°C GWL with a decrease of their frequency in the MED (Ranasinghe et al., 2021).
+Projections for the 21st century show increases in storms across all of Europe (medium confidence) for >2°C GWL with a decrease in their frequency in the MED (Ranasinghe et al., 2021).